Supreme Sikh Society of New Zealand

-The Rules and Regulation Committee composed of the president and five elected financial members are the disciplinary authority over the Executive Committee.
-All members of the Executive Committee, who are elected by an annual general meeting for the term of two years or the Executive Committee to fill a position, are responsible to financial members.
+The Rules and Regulation Committee are the disciplinary authority over the Executive Committee.
+All members of the Executive Committee, who are elected by an annual general meeting for the term of two years or to fill a position, are responsible to financial members.

 Name

 The original name of the organisation was "New Zealand Sikh Society Auckland Branch", changed on 2 September 2012 to "Supreme Sikh Society of New Zealand".
 In casual conversation or writing, the abbreviation "SSSNZ" is sometimes used.
 Because the headquarters of the Society is the Takanini Gurdwara complex, "Takanini Gurdwara" is commonly used as a metonym for the organisation.

 History

 Established as the New Zealand Sikh Society Auckland Branch, the Supreme Sikh Society was formed by the Waikato based New Zealand Sikh Society on 6 June 1982 as its Auckland branch.
-The then Secretary, Jasbir Singh Kalkat made a statutory declaration on 8 June 1982, that the Society was to purchase a property on the corner of Princes Street and Albert Street near the Ōtāhuhu town center to build a gurdwara.
+The then Secretary, Jasbir Singh Kalkat made a statutory declaration on 8 June 1982, that the Society was to purchase a property on the corner of Princes Street and Albert Street near the Ōtāhuhu town centre to build a gurdwara.